 If I submit a property tax protest request through your website, how long will I have to wait to hear the outcome?

 Hearings are scheduled by Tarrant Appraisal District (TAD) and I don’t have any control over the scheduling.
-See COVID-19 FAQs.
 Once hearings start, I will be in back-to-back hearings every Monday–Saturday, until the hearing docket is complete.

 Absolutely.
 You know your property better than anyone.
 The more information you can give me about your property, the better.
-You can schedule a designated conference call time with me between May 24–June 6, 2020 to discuss your property.
+You can schedule a designated conference call time with me between May 16–May 30, 2021 to discuss your property.

-After June 6, 2020, I’m focused on building my client’s cases, which is my top priority.
-So, if you would like to discuss the particulars of your property, be sure to schedule your one-on-one call between May 24–June 6, 2020.
-See COVID-19 FAQs.
+After May 30, 2021, I’m focused on building my client’s cases, which is my top priority.
+So, if you would like to discuss the particulars of your property, be sure to schedule your one-on-one call between May 16–May 30, 2021.

 My house needs a lot of repairs.
 Is that considered at all during the hearing?

 Yes.
 Condition of the property is considered.
 Historically, TAD and the Appraisal Review Board (ARB) would credit the property owner with a dollar-for-dollar reduction in value if the property owner could produce pictures of the repairs needed, along with bids for repairs on big-ticket items (e.g. roof, drainage, foundation, etc.), so long as those bids were dated within the last year.